xrustiks/scrolling-buddha/README.md

 Implemented using only HTML + CSS.

-(the app doesn't work on Firefox browser.
-Seems like it doesn't support **animation-timeline** feature)
+(the app doesn't work on Firefox browser. **animation-timeline** feature isn't supported by default.
+But you can turn it on: in address bar, write *about:config* > *layout.css.scroll-driven-animations.enabled*)